"IT FROM BIT": How does information shape the structures in the universe?: Quasistatic information-time quantization rule

-But the significant advantage of Eq.\ (3) over Eq.\ (2) is that it can be adapted for application to situations beyond `simple' mechanical systems by employing a time-dependent thermodynamic potential well for information in non-equilibrium systems \be V(t)= -T(t)\Delta S(t)\, \ee with the right free energy dimensions, and the interpretation of eigen-values $|I_n|$'s as the quantized information contents of the long-lived physical structures that are supported by the out-of-equilibrium environment: \be \int_{t_n}^{t_0}\left[I_n - V(t)\right] dt = \tilde{n}.\ \ee In Eq.\ (5), $t_0$ is the present epoch or the age of the universe, $t_n$ is given by $I_n = V(t_n)$ that is comparable with the time that state $I_n$ first appears, and $\tilde{n}\equiv\frac{1}{2}(n+\delta)\pi\hbar$.
-By picking a different epoch in place of $t_0$, Eq.\ (5) can be applied to different stages of the cosmic evolution including the future ones if $V(t)$ can be predicted accurately for the foreseeable future.
-It must be noted that $|I_n|$'s have the dimensions of (informational) energy and that the information eigen-values in units of bits are given by $|I_n|/k_{\rm B}\bar{T}\ln 2$, where $k_{\rm B}\bar{T}\ln 2$ is the energy equivalent of one bit of information (also known as the Landauer's limit), $k_{\rm B}$ is the Boltzmann constant, and $\bar{T}$ is the average temperature of the environment that can be estimated from $\bar{T} \simeq \int_{t_n}^{t_0} T(t)dt/(t_0 - t_n)$. $t_0 - t_n $ is a good upper bound for the age of the information state.
-Eq.\ (4) sets the {\em maximum informational energy} $T(t)\Delta S(t)$ that a system may have at any given time, and plays the role of a bound for quantization in Eq.\ (5) similar to the {\em minimum mechanical energy} set by the mechanical potential energy $V(x(t))$ in Eq.\ (3).
+With application to the expanding universe in mind, in Eq.\ (\ref{IT}) $t_0$ is the present epoch or the age of the universe, and $t_n$ is given by $I_n = V(t_n)$ that is comparable with the time that the information state $I_n$ first appears.
+By picking a different epoch in place of $t_0$, Eq.\ (\ref{IT}) can be applied to different stages of the cosmic evolution including the future ones if the thermodynamic potential for information in Eq.\ (\ref{IP}) can be predicted for the foreseeable future.
+It must be noted that $|I_n|$'s have the dimensions of (informational) energy and that the information eigen-values in units of bits are given by $|I_n|/k_{\rm B}\bar{T}\ln 2$, where $k_{\rm B}\bar{T}\ln 2$ is the quasistatic energy equivalent of one bit of information (the Landauer's limit), and $\bar{T}$ is the average temperature of the environment that can be estimated from $\bar{T} \simeq \int_{t_n}^{t_0} T(t)dt/(t_0 - t_n)$. $t_0 - t_n $ is a good upper bound for the age of the information state.
+It must be emphasized that Eq.\ (\ref{IP}) sets the {\em maximum informational energy} that a system may have at any given time through the thermodynamic potential for information $T(t)\Delta S(t)$, and plays the role of a bound for quantization in Eq.\ (\ref{IT}) similar to the {\em minimum mechanical energy} set by the potential energy function $V(x(t))$ in Eq.\ (\ref{ET}).